 COBRA, or the Consolidated Omnibus Budget Reconciliation Act, is a law that helps employees keep their company-provided health insurance if they involuntarily leave.
 COBRA is also available for those experiencing a reduction in work hours or people between jobs.
 If your company has at least 20 employees, including full-time and part-time workers, then COBRA could be an available option for you.
 If someone elects COBRA, they will keep the group health coverage they had with their former employer, but they pay the employer for the full cost of that coverage.

 We hope you feel more confident in your COBRA vs. short-term health insurance research.
-If a short-term health through Vera piques your interest, give us a call at 888-499-1187, or visit us online to find out how you can buy short-term health insurance today!
+If a short-term health plan through Vera piques your interest, give us a call at 888-499-1187, or visit us online to find out how you can buy short-term health insurance today!
 We’d love to answer any of your questions and discuss your coverage options.
 Whether you’re between jobs, self-employed, looking to spend less on health insurance, or don’t receive health insurance from an employer, short-term health insurance could be for you!

 COBRA policyholders pay up to 102%-150% of their group health insurance plan’s total cost.